 - name and telephone number of each individual ove the age of 16

 The provision of food and drink in motorway services, airports and harbour terminals is allowed.

 An indicative date of 24 May has been set for the reopening of indoor hospitality venues and all tourism accommodation.
 This will be subject to review.

-Hotels, guesthouses, bed and breakfast establishments, hostels and caravan sites and self-catering accommodation will only be able to operate on a restricted basis.
+Hotel, guesthouses, bed and breakfast establishments and hostels are only able to operate on a restricted basis.